 He effortlessly showed us how to open the oysters with his knife and shucked a bunch of the freshest oysters you’ll ever eat.
 They’d been plucked from the oyster beds earlier that morning.
 I sat with a stellar view of the bay, a plate of freshly shucked oysters, some crusty French bread and a glass of white Bordeaux.

 Yannick came over to the table and stood right by my side.
 “How do you like them?”, he asked with a big smile.
 Preparing to just gulp one down to appease my gracious host, I loosened it from the shell and gave it a generous squeeze of the fresh lemon wedges hoping to mask the taste.
 But I was pleasantly surprised.
 This was the best oyster I’d ever had in my life.
 “They’re delicious!”, I told Yannick.
 And I truly meant it.

 I was actually thrilled that some of the others in my group thought that the oysters were gross giant boogers and I gobbled up their share.
 I even considered buying a bag to stash in my mini-fridge in my cabin on the ship and eat later.

 My only regret of the Arcachon excursion was that there wasn’t time to visit the Dune du Pyla, Europe’s largest sand dune at more than 100 meters high.
 From my vantage point on the boat, the dune appeared to swallow up the coastline.
-You can actually climb up the back side and go paragliding off the top of it!
+You can actually climb up the back side by a staircase installed every summer and go paragliding off the top of it.